 - Have any suspect materials tested by an analytical laboratory.

 - Fill out a Construction and Demolition Waste Acceptance form (which you can download from the link below).

 - Bring test results with your load to a Metro transfer station to show it contains 1 percent or less asbestos by weight.

 Analytical test results certifying all tested sample results contain 1 percent or less asbestos by weight are required for the following items:

-- Ceilings and walls: acoustical tiles, glue dots, plaster, and spray-on and "popcorn" texture
+- Ceilings and walls: acoustical tiles, glue dots, plaster, spray-on, orange peel and "popcorn" texture

 - Flooring: vinyl tiles (9” x 9” and 12” x 12”) and sheet vinyl

 - Insulation/fireproofing: Spray-applied, vermiculite, monokote, thermal system insulation (TSI) e.g. Aircell, Magnesia or Mag (fiberglass, cellulose and mineral wool exempt from testing requirement)

 - Heating: White TSI paper that is complete wrap or seam tape on ducting, air-duct cement and insulation